datastax/labs/dse-k8s-operator/README.md

 dse-operator-f74447c57-kdf2p       1/1     Running   0          1h
 ```

-When the pod status is `Running`, the operator is ready to use. _Note the
+When the pod status is `Running`, the operator is ready to use.
-individual component resources are also available for review outside of the
-merged format within this repository._

 # Provision a DSE cluster